Carl Akeley: Career

 Akeley left the Milwaukee Public Museum in 1892 and set up a private studio from which he continued to do contract work, including three mustangs for the Smithsonian Institution for exhibition at the World's Columbian Exposition.
 In 1896, he joined the Field Museum of Natural History in Chicago, where he developed his innovative taxidermy techniques, notably the creation of lightweight, hollow, but sturdy mannequins on which to mount the animals' skins.
 His techniques, which involved sculpting the realistic musculature of the animals in active poses before mounting the skin, were also notable for their life-like representation.
 Akeley was the Field Museum's chief taxidermist from 1896-1909 and prepared more than 130 mounted specimens and dioramas.
 His most famous creations include the "Fighting African Elephants" in the central hall of the Field Museum, killed by Akeley and his wife Delia Akeley before being brought to Chicago for mounting and first put on display in 1909.

 He was also a prolific inventor, perfecting a "cement gun" to repair the crumbling facade of the Field Columbian Museum in Chicago (the old Palace of Fine Arts from the World's Columbian Exposition.
 He is today known as the inventor of shotcrete, or "gunite" as he termed it at the time.
 Akeley did not use sprayable concrete in his taxidermy work, as is sometimes suggested.
-Akeley also invented a highly mobile motion picture camera for capturing wildlife, started a company to manufacture it, and patented it in 1915.
+Akeley also invented the Akeley Camera, a highly mobile motion picture camera for capturing wildlife, started a company to manufacture it, and patented it in 1915.
 The Akeley "pancake" camera (so-called because it was round) was soon adopted by the War Department for use in World War I, primarily for aerial use, and later by newsreel companies, and Hollywood studios, primarily for aerial footage and action scenes.
 F. Trubee Davison covered these and other Akeley inventions in a special issue of Natural History magazine.
 Akeley also wrote several books, including stories for children, and an autobiography In Brightest Africa (1920).
 He was awarded more than 30 patents for his inventions.

 Akeley specialized in African mammals, particularly the gorilla and the elephant.
 As a taxidermist, he improved on techniques of fitting the skin over a carefully prepared and sculpted form of the animal's body, producing very lifelike specimens, with consideration of musculature, wrinkles, and veins.
 He also displayed the specimens in groups in a natural setting.
 Many animals that he preserved he had personally collected.